Gabriella439/post-rfc/sotu.md

 three features:

 * software transactional memory (which differentiates Haskell from Go)
-* lightweight threads that permit blocking I/O (which differentiates Haskell from the JVM)
+* lightweight threads that use non-blocking I/O (which differentiates Haskell from the JVM)
 * garbage collection (which differentiates Haskell from Rust)

 If you have never tried out Haskell's software transactional memory you should